ACA COVID-19 RESPONSE: 2020-21 SCHOOL YEAR FAQS

 A: No. As of July 16, 2020, the Tulsa City Ordinance amending Penal Code, Title 27, Chapter 4, Section 409, states that children under 18 years of age are exempted from the new requirement to wear face coverings/masks in educational buildings.

-ACA will be providing each Dialectic and Rhetoric student (grades 6-12) with an ACA face mask as we understand our older students will experience high-traffic situations during class breaks, chapel, House time, and in the locker room areas.
+ACA will be providing each Dialectic and Rhetoric student (grades 6-12) with an ACA face mask as we understand our older students will experience high-traffic situations during class breaks, chapel, and during House time.
 Along with encouraging social-distancing, ACA highly recommends that students utilize their provided face masks when outside the classroom.
 However, as stated in the “Who We Are” section on our website, our school operates as an extension of the family under the assumption that parents have the primary voice in a child’s education.
 Therefore, ACA Staff and Administration, while complying with the Tulsa City Ordinance, will support each family’s decision regarding face coverings/masks for their child during the 2020-21 School Year or until the mandate has been lifted.
 No student will be shunned or criticized for any extent of health protocols they take to make themselves feel comfortable and safe.

 Q: Will wearing face coverings/masks be mandatory for staff and students age 18 and older?

 A: As of July 16, 2020, the Tulsa City Ordinance amending Penal Code, Title 27, Chapter 4, Section 409 states that face coverings/masks are required in education buildings for those 18 and older.

 Q: Will a certain type of mask be required?